 Kale — we can't get enough of this luscious leafy green and with good reason.
 Kale is a nutrient powerhouse.
 It tastes sweeter after a frost and can survive a snowstorm.
 If you plant kale in your garden, you can dig it out of the snow and serve fresh salad in January!
 One cup of raw kale has only 8 calories and is loaded with vitamins A, C and K as well as manganese.
 Kale is great sautéed and cooked in soup, but also is excellent raw in salad; simply remove tough stems, slice into thin slivers and pair with something a bit sweet such as carrots or apples.
 One advantage of using kale for your leafy greens is that you can add your dressing ahead of time; the kale becomes more tender and delicious, not wilted.

-Okra commonly is fried, but also is wonderful in more nutritious dishes.
+Okra commonly is fried, but also is wonderful in other forms.
 Around the world, chefs cherish the thickening properties of the seed pods in dishes from Louisiana gumbo to Indian curries and other stews.
 If you wish to minimize the thickening property, try okra briefly stir-fried.
-The pods are high in vitamins K and C, a good source of fiber and folate and low in calories.
+The pods are high in vitamins K and C, a good source of fiber, an excellent source of folate and low in calories.
 At the market, look for pods that are no longer than 4 inches and are bright green in color and firm to the touch.